capistrano/sshkit/README.md

 The final command Result object will have fields covering start and end times, host, time waiting for mutexes, time waiting for a connection, the processes stdin, stdout, stderr and exit status, as well as convenience methods which will make implemeting

+## ToDo

+* Assertive backend (also logging backend)

+* Capture helper
+* Run helper should be useable in an if statement value (simply return the command result)

 ## Better Error Messages

 By encapsulating things such as `as()` into helper methods, we can contextualise what went wrong, a message such as: